-The Downtown Arts & Entertainment District has been certified by the state as a cultural district, a designation that makes original works of art sold within the district exempt from sales taxes and offers tax breaks on the renovation of historic buildings.
-Resolution 46938 was approved by the Metropolitan Council on April 8, 2009.
-This Resolution endorsed the state Cultural Product District and designated its boundaries to be those currently in effect for the Arts and Entertainment District.
-The boundaries are the same as the A&E District.
-All interested parties please contact the Office of Cultural Development to be evaluated on an individual basis.
+A large portion of the Downtown Development District has been certified by the state as a cultural district, a designation that makes original works of art sold within the district exempt from sales taxes and offers tax breaks on the renovation of historic buildings.
+The original boundary mirrored the Arts & Entertainment District Boundary and was approved by the Metropolitan Council on April 8, 2009 with Resolution 46938.
+In 2018, the boundary was expanded to include most of the DDD original boundary.

 Office of Cultural Development